 - AT&T devices are typically carrier locked, which means you'll need to submit a request for the carrier to unlock your phone if you plan to bring it with you.

 - If you're keeping your own device you can buy and activate a T-Mobile SIM card through the T-Mobile website, over the phone, or in a T-Mobile store.

 - You'll also need to compare T-Mobile plans to see which one fits your usage needs and budget.
 Options include unlimited talk, text, and data, prepaid Simple Choice plans, and even T-Mobile international services.

 Fortunately, most AT&T phones will work on the T-Mobile network, however, be aware that bringing your own phone means giving up the switch to T-Mobile promotion for ETF or device reimbursement.

 Questions to Ask Before Switching to T-Mobile

 Below I've provided you with a quick summary of the most common questions you may have about opening a T-Mobile account:

 How Do You Activate a T-Mobile SIM Card?

 Your new T-Mobile device should arrive with the SIM card already activated.
 If you're going to bring your current phone with you, call or visit the T-Mobile website or a retail location to have your card activated.

 Can You Take Your Existing Phone to T-Mobile?

-If you're with AT&T, you will most likely be able to use your existing phone, regardless of whether it's an Android device like the Samsung Galaxy, or an iPhone.
+If you're with AT&T, you will most likely be able to use your existing phone, regardless of whether it's an Android device like the Samsung Galaxy or an iPhone.
 If you're with Verizon or Sprint, you may be able to, however, you'll need to check with T-Mobile to see if it's compatible.
-You'll be more likely to be able to bring your iPhone than your Samsung Galaxy or other Android phone.
+You'll be more likely to be able to bring your iPhone than your Samsung Galaxy or another Android phone.